OriellaNH/DMD-Project-Journal/Week 14.md

 Cox touches upon the importance of creativity and innovation in business and how they can be a source of strenghth to successfully face the economic challenge.
-Adn therefore, this links to how 'design thinking' can impact the economy.
+And therefore, this links to how 'design thinking' can impact the economy.